 You want the special woman in your life to feel special and sophisticated.
 Tequila and orange juice is not going to do that.
 Here are a couple of drinks that have just the right amount of sophistication and aren't too difficult to make.

 A more sophisticated gin and soda, the Tom Collins is a classic for a reason.
 The recipe calls for equal parts gin and soda water, with a splash of lemon juice and a dash of simple syrup.
-The floral tones in the gin combine perfectly with the lemon juice for a refreshing, light "lemonade" flavor.
+The floral tones in the gin combine perfectly with the lemon juice for a refreshing, light "lemonade" flavour.
 When you're mixing this drink for the lovely lady in your life, the garnish is key.
 Use thin slices of lemon and a sprig of rosemary for the finishing touch.

 This one is also a classic, but with a touch of mystery.
 Made from 3 parts Cognac, 2 parts Triple Sec (we recommend Cointreau), and 1 part fresh lemon juice, the smokiness from the Cognac combines with the citrus juices to create an intriguing cocktail.
 Mix the Cognac, Triple Sec and lemon juice in a cocktail shaker, shake vigorously and serve in a martini glass.
 To garnish this concoction, use a lemon wedge to wet the rim of the glass and dip it in raw sugar.
 Add a thin ribbon-cut orange peel and a maraschino cherry.